-Biden press secretary won't say if White House visitor logs will be published
+Biden administration will publish White House visitor logs, reversing Trump policy

-'I wouldn’t expect many visitors in the early months, especially due to COVID'

-Incoming White House Press Secretary Jen Psaki declined Friday to specify whether President-elect Joe Biden’s administration would resume the tradition of publishing the White House’s visitor logs after Biden is inaugurated next week.
+Incoming White House Press Secretary Jen Psaki said late Friday that President-elect Joe Biden’s administration would resume the tradition of publishing the White House’s visitor logs after Biden is inaugurated next week.

+"For the sake of clarity—The Biden-Harris Administration will return to the policy of releasing White House visitor logs," Psaki wrote on Twitter.
+"Also true that visitors will be limited for some time because safety during the pandemic is top priority."

-Psaki, who was present at a Biden transition team briefing on Friday afternoon, was asked whether her team would resume the release of visitor logs after President Trump discontinued the practice during his term.
-In response, Psaki said the Biden administration wants to "ensure we are transparent," but did not commit to publishing the logs.
+Psaki clarified the administration's on the publication of visitor logs hours after she declined to do so during her appearance at a transition team briefing on Friday afternoon.
+During the briefing, Psaki was asked whether her team would resume the release of visitor logs after President Trump discontinued the practice during his term.

+In response, Psaki said the Biden administration wants to "ensure we are transparent" but did not commit to publishing the logs.

 "I wouldn’t expect many visitors in the early months, especially due to COVID," Psaki said at the event.
 "It will be quite limited, but we will have more to say on that soon."